Biscuits and Gravy Casserole

 Step 3: Pre-Bake the Bottom Biscuits, Then Add the Gravy

 Cut each biscuit into quarters or sixths.
 Arrange half the biscuit pieces in a single layer on the bottom of your prepared baking dish.
-Put the dish in the oven for a few minutes — just enough to give those bottom biscuits a head start so they cook through.
-Pull the dish out and pour the sausage gravy over the biscuits, spreading it evenly.

 Step 4: Top With Biscuits and Bake

-Scatter the remaining biscuit pieces over the top of the gravy.
-Brush generously with melted butter.
-Bake at 375° for 17–18 minutes, until the top biscuits are golden brown and the gravy is bubbling at the edges.
-Check that the bottom biscuits are cooked through — they should feel set, not doughy, when you press gently with a spoon.
+Bake at 375° for 17–18 minutes, until the top biscuits are deep golden brown and the gravy is bubbling at the edges — you’ll be able to hear it.
+Check that the bottom biscuits are cooked through — they should feel set, not squishy, when you press gently with a spoon.

 Tips for the Best Biscuits and Gravy Casserole